 They don't know what the motives are.

-But now, I mean, this one person, this white supremacist who voted for Trump, they have attached it to him, and now it is gonna hang there because the media status.
+But now, I mean, this one person, this white supremacist who voted for Trump, so they have attached it to him, and now it is going to hang there because of media status.

 And it is just so frustrating.

-I mean, look, you you know there are millions of people that voted Democrats, and we don't know whether they're Nazis or Black Lives Matter or whatever.
+I mean, you know, there are millions of people that voted Democrats, and we don't know whether they're Nazis or Black Lives Matter or whatever.

-But yet this one person has done this, and it's all over the media.
+But yet this one person has done this, and it's all over the media, this white supremacist that backed Trump.

 And it is just so frustrating to see the way that they are trampling our president.